 You should avoid thin summer tents.
 Instead, choose a three season tent with thicker, stronger walls that will withstand both wind and rain.

-Before you make your purchase, ask yourself if you plan on staying at campsites accessible by car, or if you might also camp in locations accessible on foot or by canoe only.
-If you plan on camping in remote areas, be sure to choose a tent that is also lightweight and compact enough to attach to your backpack.Three-season tents Winter tents
+Before you start shopping, ask yourself if you plan on staying at campsites accessible by car, or if you might also camp in locations accessible on foot or by canoe only.
+If you plan on camping in remote areas, be sure to choose a tent that is also lightweight and compact enough to attach to your backpack.

-Check that it is breathable, since fleece-lined sleeping bags can be comfortable for sleeping at a friend’s house, but you might end up sweating before you know it!
+Check that it’s breathable, since fleece-lined sleeping bags can be comfortable for sleeping in a cottage, but you might end up sweating before you know it.
 On a cool fall night, sweating quickly leads to shivering.

 When the label of a sleeping bag shows that it is suitable for temperatures as low as -10 degrees Celsius, remember the 5 degree rule.
 Although it will retain your heat so that you can survive at -10 degrees Celsius, you will actually be comfortable at about 5 degrees higher: -5 degrees Celsius in this case.
-Therefore, consider how sensitive you are to the cold and choose an appropriate sleeping bag.Sleeping bags
+Therefore, consider how sensitive you are to the cold and choose an appropriate sleeping bag.

 Even if you place a groundsheet under your tent and have the best sleeping bag in the world, you may still get cold if you don’t have a good sleeping pad.
 Why?
 Because humidity transfers from the soil to your tent during the night.

 For pleasant fall camping, we strongly recommend that you use an insulating, self-inflating or foam sleeping pad and test your entire sleeping area (tent, sleeping bag and mattress) in your backyard or any location where you can return home and warm up if you don’t have adequate equipment.
 This will ensure that you won’t have to deal with hypothermia in a remote area and will give you time to source new equipment before your next trip.